CharlieFox84/irynawatch/README.md

 ## 🔄 Change Log

+## 🧠 Contributor Workflow

-For update history and editorial logic, see `README-dev.md` in the `dev` branch.
+For the most up-to-date workflow and editorial notes, see see `README-dev.md` in the `dev` branch.